dromerdenker/py-ppt-karaoke/README.md

 for me, and I set out to generate actual decks.

 All the credits for the assets go to Vincent.
-You can book him for a fun game of Powerpoint Karaoke with your team.
+You can book him [for free](https://twitter.com/VinWijNL/status/1351850714226708480) for a fun game of Powerpoint Karaoke with your team.

 More about [Vincent on Twitter](https://twitter.com/vinwijnl).